ujikstark/videoshopping-be/README.md

 ## Database Structure

 The API utilizes MongoDB as the database.
-It consists of three main schemas:
+It consists of four main schemas:

 ### User Schema